 No products in the cart.

-Last week we made DIY crab softies and this week we’re going FULL mermaid (if you haven’t visited it yet, we posted a mermaid mailbox craft + mer-mail over on hello, Wonderful).
+Last week we made DIY crab softies and this week we’re going FULL mermaid (if you haven’t visited it yet, take a peek at our mermaid mailbox craft + mer-mail.
 Our floating egg carton cup baby belugas will be the icing on the cake!

 I love that this version can be made with little to zero plastic, and can be taken apart and recycled or made into other things.
 The charms can easily be taken off and used elsewhere – as part of a mermaid party invitation, hanging from a homemade mermaid mobile, or even as some backpack flair for all those mermaid -lovers getting ready to head back to school!